 Banks Versus Credit Unions: Which Is Better?

 It is positively amazing how many people put up with all the fees many banks and other financial institutions attach to their savings, checking, and credit card accounts.
-Those banks and financial institutions will keep on doing it as long as the consumer keeps letting them get away with it.
-There is no excuse for a consumer to tolerate these kinds of bank fees when there are so many alternatives available.
+Those banks and financial institutions will keep on doing this as long as the consumer keeps letting them get away with it.
+There is no excuse for the consumer to tolerate these kinds of bank fees when there are so many better alternatives available.

 Avoid National Banks and National Credit Card Companies

-Local banks and credit unions are the way to go.
+National and local credit unions and local banks are the way to go.

 The average consumer should never do business with a national bank or national credit card company.
-Check out your locally owned banks; even better, check out your local credit unions.
+Check out your locally owned banks; even better, check out your local or national credit unions.

 National debit card companies might be OK: read the fine print.

 Customers who have followed the above principles:

 - Have not paid any monthly account fees in decades.

 - Have not paid any check fees in decades.